jberthe/generator-app-fiori/README.md

    |
    +- You are HERE !!!
 ```
+* For CDN scenario : nothing speciale to have.

 ### Install
 1. Get [Node.js](https://nodejs.org/en/download/) (version 8.5 or higher)
 2. Install the generator